AriESQ/CrostiniTips/README.md

 There are a couple of flavors of communication channel: [D-Bus](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/dbus/), [gRPC](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools#wire-format), [REST API over unix socket](https://chromium.googlesource.com/chromiumos/platform/tremplin/+/HEAD/src/chromiumos/tremplin?autodive=0/), and [Vsock](https://chromium.googlesource.com/chromiumos/platform2/+/master/vm_tools/vsh).
 Most of the messages passing through these channels are [protobuf](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/proto) format.

-[Seneschal](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/seneschal/) uses the [Plan 9 Filesystem Protocol](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/9s/) to share a ChromeOS user's files (i.e. Downloads) with virtual machines (i.e. Termina), which are then mounted into a user's home directory in the LXC container.
+[Seneschal](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/seneschal/) uses the [Plan 9 Filesystem Protocol](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/9s/) to share a Chrome OS user's files (i.e. Downloads) with virtual machines (i.e. Termina), which are then mounted into a user's home directory in the LXC container.

 [Concierge](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/concierge) is responsible for starting, stopping, and tracking virtual machines.
-It communicates to ChromeOS over [d-bus](https://chromium.googlesource.com/chromiumos/platform/system_api/+/HEAD/dbus/vm_concierge/).
+It communicates to Chrome OS over [d-bus](https://chromium.googlesource.com/chromiumos/platform/system_api/+/HEAD/dbus/vm_concierge/).

 [Cicerone](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/cicerone/) is responsible for communicating with containers.
 It talks to the [Garcon] service, installed by cros-guest-tools in LXC containers.
-It communicates to ChromeOS over [d-bus](https://chromium.googlesource.com/chromiumos/platform/system_api/+/HEAD/dbus/vm_cicerone)
+It communicates to Chrome OS over [d-bus](https://chromium.googlesource.com/chromiumos/platform/system_api/+/HEAD/dbus/vm_cicerone)

-[Vmlog_forwarder and vm_syslog](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/docs/logging.md) work together to capture logs from virtual machines and store them in ChromeOS.
+[Vmlog_forwarder and vm_syslog](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/docs/logging.md) work together to capture logs from virtual machines and store them in Chrome OS.

 [Tremplin](https://chromium.googlesource.com/chromiumos/platform/tremplin/+/refs/heads/main) Translates gRPC between Cicerone on the host and LXD in the VM.

 ## Getting started running custom LXC containers.
-In ChromeOS settings, go to Advanced > Developers> Linux development environment and enable "Linux development environment."
+In Chrome OS settings, go to Advanced > Developers> Linux development environment and enable "Linux development environment."

 In Chrome type `chrome://flags#crostini-multi-container` and enable the feature.

-Restart your ChromeOS device.
+Restart your Chrome OS device.

-Depending on your version of ChromeOS you may now have access to the "Manage Extra Containers" option under Advanced > Linux Development Environment.
+Depending on your version of Chrome OS you may now have access to the "Manage Extra Containers" option under Advanced > Linux Development Environment.

 ![Manage Extra Containers](./images/ManageExtraContainers.png "ManageExtraContainers.png")

 At this point you have a pretty powerful setup.
 You can start/stop create/delete default LXC containers from this UI.
 From the desktop you can right-click (Alt-click) on the Terminal application, to choose which LXC container to connect to.

+## Building your own custom LXC contianers.
+Historically the tool to use was [lxc-templates](https://github.com/lxc/lxc-templates), which is available in most distributions' package manager.
+Presently, the LXC project reccomends using [distrobuilder](https://github.com/lxc/distrobuilder)

 ## Installing Ubuntu
 Ubuntu is based on Debian, just like the default Penguin container.
 As such, the `cros-guest-tools` .deb installer mostly works.
 Sommelier doesn't install, so Wayland/GUI apps don't work, but you can get the integration with the default Terminal app working for a usable command-line experience.